Society of Joseon: Women

-During the Goryeo dynasty women had considerable freedom.
-They could freely mingle with men, have their own possessions, and inherit land.
-That changed drastically during the second half of the Joseon era after the Imjin War, women's situation became gradually worse.
-Their life was regulated by Neo-Confucianism but in a much stricter way than in China, which started the philosophy.
+Women saw a decline in their rights and freedoms, particularly during the second half of the Joseon era after the Imjin War.
+Their life was regulated by Neo-Confucianism but in a much stricter way than in China, where the philosophy originated.
+The ensuing shift in social ideology from 1650 onwards has been described as striking.

-Women had to conform to Confucian ideals.
-As children they were subordinated to their fathers, when they married, to their husbands, and when they got old, to their firstborn son.
-Being virtuous, which for women meant modesty, obedience and faithfulness, was required of them; virtuous women were rewarded by the state from 1434 with gradations in status and financial support.
+Households headed by women disappeared at the beginning of the Joseon era, and they gradually lost their right to inheritance, as well.
+Women were expected to be faithful to their husbands beyond death, so widows were not allowed to remarry in the latter part of the dynasty.
+Men were allowed to have second wives besides their first wife as well as concubines, although they often enjoyed a lower status than the first wives.
 Yangban noblewomen were completely segregated from the rest of society.
 During the day they could not leave their homes, and if they had to, they were transported in a litter called gama (가마).
-They were forbidden to play games and have fun outside their homes or they could be beaten with a stick called gangjo, which was a crooked oak branch that required exactly three leaves.
 These ideals and segregation could not completely be maintained into the lower classes, as commoner and slave women had various works to do.
 Nevertheless, even the peasant houses had separate rooms for men and women, and wealthier families had male and female quarters: "outer rooms" called sarangchae (사랑채) for men, and "inner rooms" called anche (안채) or anbang (안방; 內房) for women.
-By the end of the Joseon dynasty,low-class woman who had fulfilled their Confucian duties of bearing a son bared their breasts in public as a sign of pride.
-Noblewomen were forbidden to do so because they considered it to be, "low-class."
-However, many scholars doubt the veracity of the evidence for this trend.

 Most women were illiterate, as the public schools taught males exclusively.
 Even after the introduction of hangul, when literacy improved, women who could read and write made up only 4% as late as the 19th century.
-Women of the yangban could receive an education from within the family, for instance the 18th century Crown Princess Lady Hyegyeong was taught to read and write hangul by an aunt-in-law.
-There were various women philosophers who wrote in favor of patriarchy, such as Im Yungjidang and Gang Jeongildang, though the modern feminist interpretation is that such women were only pretending.
 Women were not allowed to learn hanja, the Chinese characters used to write Korean.
 Women were also denied the right to participate in the jesa, the ancestor honoring rituals, which is also a significant divergence from the original Chinese practices.